Homemade Teriyaki Sauce

 While you can easily buy teriyaki sauce, making it yourself allows you to know exactly what ingredients you are consuming.
 It can be made in just 15 minutes!

-• For marinading a variety of proteins – like chicken, pork, and fish.
+• MARINADE – For marinating a variety of proteins – like chicken, beef, pork, and fish.
+Marinate for an hour to overnight to infuse the meat with flavor.

 Side shot of the cooked teriyaki sauce.

-Most of these ingredients are pantry staples, so it’s easy to make this sauce on a whim!
+Most of these ingredients are pantry staples that can easily be found in your grocery store, so it’s easy to make this sauce on a whim!
+Basic ingredients that result in a savory-salty-sweet flavor.

-• Soy Sauce – I prefer to use a lower-sodium soy sauce.
+• Soy Sauce – I prefer to use a low-sodium soy sauce.

-• Water – Use either a filtered water or tap water.
+• Water – Use either filtered water or tap water.
+You can also use orange juice or pineapple juice instead of water.

 • Vinegar – Rice wine vinegar adds some acidity to this sauce.

-• Brown Sugar – The sugar is needed to balance the acidity and helps to thicken the sauce.
+• Brown Sugar – Sugar is needed to balance the acidity and helps to thicken the sauce.
+Brown sugar or white sugar both work here.

-• Garlic & Ginger – Use fresh garlic and ginger for maximum flavor.
+• Garlic & Ginger – Use fresh garlic and fresh ginger for maximum flavor.
+In a pinch, use garlic powder and ground ginger.

-• Cornstarch Mixture – Combine a couple tablespoons of cornstarch and water, stir, and then add to the mixture as it cooks.
-This will help to thicken the sauce.
+• Corn Starch Mixture – Combine a couple tablespoons of cornstarch and water, stir, and then add to the mixture as it cooks.
+This thickening agent will thicken the sauce as desired.

 Step 1

 Measure out ingredients.
-Combine soy sauce, water, rice wine vinegar, hoisin sauce, brown sugar, garlic, and ginger in a small sauce pan.
+Combine soy sauce, water, rice vinegar, sesame oil, brown sugar, garlic, and ginger in a small saucepan.

 Step 2

 Cook.
-Bring to a boil, and then reduce heat to a simmer.
+Bring to a boil over medium heat, and then reduce heat to a simmer.
 Cook for about 5 minutes.

 Step 3

 Add cornstarch mixture.
 Combine cold water and cornstarch in a separate bowl.
 Mix well.
-Add to the pan and cook until the sauce thickens slightly.
+Add cornstarch slurry to the pan and cook at low heat until the sauce thickens slightly.

 A pan of the teriyaki sauce.